Single trusted qubit is necessary and sufficient for quantum realisation of extremal no-signaling correlations

-{\it Acknowledgments.-} R.R. acknowledges support from the Start-up Fund 'Device-Independent Quantum Communication Networks' from The University of Hong Kong.
+{\it Acknowledgments.-} R. R. acknowledges support from the Start-up Fund "Device-Independent Quantum Communication Networks" from The University of Hong Kong, the Seed Fund "Security of Relativistic Quantum Cryptography" (Grant No. $201909185030$) and the Early Career Scheme (ECS) grant "Device-Independent Random Number Generation and Quantum Key Distribution with Weak Random Seeds" (Grant No. $27210620$).
 This work was supported by the National Natural Science Foundation of China through grant 11675136, the Hong Kong Research Grant Council through grant 17300918, and the John Templeton Foundation through grants 60609, Quantum Causal Structures, and 61466, The Quantum Information Structure of Spacetime (qiss.fr).
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
-M.B., R.R.R. and P.H. acknowledge support by the Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5, co-financed by EU within Smart Growth Operational Programme).
+M.B., R.R.R. and P.H. acknowledge support by the Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5, co-financed by EU within the Smart Growth Operational Programme).